localstack/docs/content/en/user-guide/aws/ram/index.md

 On AWS, RAM is an abstraction on top of AWS Identity and Access Management (IAM) which can manage resource-based policies to supported resource types.

-LocalStack supports RAM in the Pro edition.
+RAM is available in LocalStack Pro.
 The supported API operations can be found on the [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_ram/).

 ## Getting started